esl/code-beam-mexico/_participants/raul-chouza.md

 twitter: chouzaraul

 ---
-While at a desk Raúl spends time learning about the BEAM and its ecosystem; he enjoys learning about the nuances of programming and would like programs to tell you more, especially when they go wrong.
+While at a desk Raúl spends time learning about the BEAM and getting into programming rabbit-holes.
+He would like programs to tell you more, especially when they go wrong, has spent his last elixir years on the look for contracts and type systems.

-Otherwise, he’s a recent dad; enjoys solo videogames and exploring boardgame simulations; loves trying out traditional food and having friends over dinner.
+While out of a desk he enjoys weird solo-videogames and owns a collection of historical boardgames; loves trying out traditional food; has a small family with his wife, baby daughter and cat.

 Operates from Tijuana, México where he was born and lives.

-<a href="https://www.chourassicpark.xyz/#Explorations" target=_blank>https://www.chourassicpark.xyz/#Explorations</a>